 "I had worked in the ticket office in here selling tickets and I worked up in the dispatcher’s office, a car distributor, and its just got tons and tons of memories for me and I’m so proud they have kept it and restored it," Johnson said.

 For a couple of decades the future of the building looked uncertain after the railroad, which was struggling financially, consolidated offices that had been in the station over to its nearby yard and boarded up the building in the mid-1970s.
-Several acres of property, which included the passenger station, was bought by the Arkansas Gazette which built its printing plant nearby.
+Several acres of property, which included the passenger station, were bought by the Arkansas Gazette which built its printing plant nearby.
 Trains continued to roll by the abandoned building a few more years until the Rock Island was shut down in 1980.

 The railroad had been impacted by a decline in passenger rail travel after World War II and an increase in the trucking of freight on government-subsidized interstates.
 It filed for bankruptcy in 1975 and attempted a reorganization, but creditors wanted the assets liquidated and in 1980 a judge ordered the shutdown.

 After years of being unused, the train station was bought in the early 1990s by the Spaghetti Warehouse chain, which oversaw an extensive renovation to turn it into a restaurant.
-When revenue didn't meet expectations, the building later became a nightclub until the property was chosen as where Bill Clinton's presidential library would be constructed along the Arkansas River.
+When revenue didn't meet expectations, the building later became a nightclub until the property was chosen as where Clinton's presidential library would be constructed along the Arkansas River.

 Rutherford, dean of the Clinton School of Public Service, noted during the unveiling ceremony that the two biggest events in Little Rock's history in terms of drawing out-of-town visitors had a connection with the Rock Island station.